space-wizards/website-content/content/post/22-03-16-progress-report-31.md

 {{< newsection >}}
 ### Map Renderer
-*Contributed by DrSmugleaf and mirrorcult*
+*Contributed by DrSmugleaf, moony, and mirrorcult*

 `Content.MapRenderer` has been added as a new project that can take a map file and render it as an image.
 It's extremely useful for development, updating the wiki, and more.